-Find answers to Frequently Asked Questions about Invest and Enable applications below.
+Find answers to Frequently Asked Questions about our grant applications below.
 Click the to see the answer to each question.
 If you can't find the information you need, or you'd like to suggest questions and answers we should include, please let us know.

 You can find our eligibility criteria on the Notes for Applicants page.
 If you have read our criteria and are still unsure if you’re eligible, please contact us.

 We only fund Charities or Charitable Incorporated Organisations (CIOs) registered with the Charity Commission, and who also have at least one year of published accounts.